top of page

 • 3–4 eggs

-• 1 or 2 teaspoon vanilla extract
+• 1 or 2 teaspoons vanilla extract

 • 2 teaspoons salted butter, very soft (for the ramekins)